antor44/Audio-Transcription/README.md

 Keep in mind that modern computers are always connected to the internet in some capacity.
 The WhisperLive server operates like any standard network service, listening on a specific IP address and port.
 Simply running this type of server locally does not inherently add significant insecurity to your system.

 If you choose to expose the server to the outside world—which requires extra manual configuration, such as allowing the port through your firewall and setting up port forwarding on your router—anyone on the internet could theoretically connect to it.
 In that scenario, users would only have access to the specific transcription service provided by the program, except in the rare event of unknown bugs or security vulnerabilities within the software itself.

-**Q: What quality of transcription can I expect when using only a low-level processor?
-(WhisperLive Mode)**

-**A**: This Chrome extension program is based on WhisperLive, which is based on `faster-whisper`, a highly optimized implementation of OpenAI's Whisper AI.
-The performance of the transcription largely depends on this software.
-For English, you can expect very good transcriptions of video or audio streams even on low-end or older PCs, including those that are at least 10 years old (Intel Haswell).
-You can easily configure the application with models such as `small.en` or `base.en`, which offer excellent transcriptions for English.
-However, transcriptions of other major languages are not as good with small models, and minority languages do not perform well at all.
-For these, you will need a better CPU or a supported GPU.

 **Q: Some transcribed texts are difficult to read because words keep changing, and some phrases disappear or appear to be cut off.
 Why does this happen?
 (WhisperLive Mode)**